How To Do Payroll in Massachusetts: What Every Employer Needs To Know

 - The contractor is performing related work in an independently established job field

-Some examples of these contractors will be auditors and accountants.
+Some examples of these contractors are auditors and accountants.

 - If you have 25 or more employees/independent contractors, the combined tax is 0.75% in which the medical leave contribution is 0.62% and the family leave contribution is 0.13%.